Die assembly#

-With gdsfactory you can easily go from a Component, to a Component sweep, to a top level Component full of subcomponents.
+With gdsfactory you can easily go from a simple component, to a component with many components inside.

-To measure your reticle / die after fabrication you need to decide your test configurations.
-This includes things like:
+To measure your chips after fabrication you need to decide your test configurations.
+This includes Design For Testing Rules like:

 Pad pitch for DC and RF high speed probes (100, 125, 150, 200um).
 Probe configuration (GSG, GS …)